 Strengthening the resilience of communities in northwest Syria through health, mental health and psychosocial support, and nutrition

-In the midst of conflict, natural disasters, and socioeconomic challenges, Syria confronts significant implications for its health sector.
-According to the World Health Organisation, more than 12 million people urgently require health assistance.
-Half a million children are chronically malnourished, and non-communicable diseases are a major health concern, particularly among displaced communities.
-This situation has been further exacerbated by the recent earthquakes.
+In the midst of conflict, natural disasters, and socioeconomic challenges, Syria is facing a significant impact on its health sector.
+According to the World Health Organisation, more than 15 million people are in urgent need of medical assistance (as of 2024).
+More than half a million children are chronically malnourished, and non-communicable diseases are a major health concern, particularly among displaced communities.
+The situation, already tense due to years of conflict, was exacerbated by the earthquakes in February 2023.

-The health service infrastructure in northwest Syria requires extensive maintenance and rehabilitation to provide a minimum level of service delivery.
-There is a chronic shortage of health care staff driven by displacement, death, injury, and flight.
+The healthcare infrastructure in northwest Syria requires extensive maintenance and rehabilitation to provide a minimum level of services.
+Due to displacement, attacks, injuries and flight, there is a constant shortage of health personnel.
 The public health system has collapsed.
 Many hospitals and medical facilities were destroyed during the war, the power supply is inadequate and there is a shortage of medicines, consumables, and medical personnel.

-To strengthen the resilience of communities in northwest Syria, we are applying an integrated and multi-sectoral approach, combining health, MHPSS (mental health and psychosocial support), and nutrition.
+To strengthen the resilience of communities in northwest Syria, we are applying an integrated and multi-sectoral approach that combines health, MHPSS (mental health and psychosocial support), and nutrition.

 The health system in northwest Syria has been severely damaged which impacts the quality as well as the accessibility to health services for a large part of the Syrian population in the area.
 In addition to the consequences of the war, the cholera outbreak and COVID-19 constituted significant challenges regarding health-services delivery.
 Multiple social, environmental, political, and economic factors have highlighted health issues in the area.
 Nutrition-related health problems and mental health concerns are particularly common, especially after years of conflict, compounded by the recent earthquake.

-We aim to provide lifesaving and life-sustaining services to both internally displaced persons (IDPs) and the host community in northwest Syria.
-We increase access to essential health services by combining health with nutrition, mental health, and psychosocial support services, to reduce the vulnerability of the people affected in the region.
-In cooperation with local partners, we provide health services in 7 secondary health facilities and 8 primary health facilities.
+We aim to provide life-saving and life-sustaining services to both internally displaced persons (IDPs) and the host community in northwest Syria.
+We improve access to essential health services by combining health with nutrition, mental health, and psychosocial support services, to reduce the vulnerability of the people affected in the region.
+In cooperation with local partners, we provide health services 12 secondary and 9 primary health facilities.

 -